Reviewing Diversey (NASDAQ:DSEY) and Ocean Bio-Chem (NASDAQ:OBCI)

 Analyst Ratings

-This is a breakdown of current recommendations and price targets for Diversey and Ocean Bio-Chem, as provided by MarketBeat.
+This is a summary of recent recommendations and price targets for Diversey and Ocean Bio-Chem, as provided by MarketBeat.

 |Sell Ratings